Renato Aguilera

 Renato J. Aguilera is an American biologist specializing in immunology.
 He is a professor of biological sciences at the University of Texas at El Paso and director of the Research Infrastructure Core and the Cellular Characterization and Biorepository Unit of the university's Border Biomedical Research Center.
 His research focuses on anti-cancer drug discovery.
 He has been recognized for his mentoring work and promoting inclusion of ethnic minorities in education and research.
 He holds two patents on mammalian DNAse II and on the anticancer drug pyronaridine (PND).
-He also has over 70 research publications on a variety of research areas.
+He also has over 99 research publications on a variety of research areas and holds 3 patents.